alumik/alumik.github.io/source/_posts/2019/06/How-to-Merge-Two-Videos-without-Re-encoding.md

 categories: 其他计算机使用技巧
 tags:
   - 多媒体处理
-  - ffmpeg
+  - FFmpeg
 abbrlink: 34
 date: 2019-06-24 21:07:43
 ---
 ## Concatenation of Files with Same Codecs

-There are two methods within ffmpeg that can be used to concatenate files of the same type: [the concat demuxer & the concat protocol](https://ffmpeg.org/ffmpeg-formats.html#concat)
+There are two methods within FFmpeg that can be used to concatenate files of the same type: [the concat demuxer & the concat protocol](https://ffmpeg.org/ffmpeg-formats.html#concat)

 The demuxer is more flexible – it requires the same codecs, but different container formats can be used; and it can be used with any container formats, while the concat protocol only works with a select few containers.